brycedev/zapp/README.md

 # zapp ⚡️

-zapp is a client library for rapid dapp development
+zapp is a client library for rapid blockstack dapp development

 ## what is this?